 Yes, you can share your clips to social networks.

 All game clips are stored in your Video\Captures folder on your PC.
 These clip files are stored as MP4 files and can be shared with any site that can host or share MP4 files.

 Who can see my clips?

-Game clips uploaded to your Activity feed on Xbox Live are visible to people on Xbox Live according to your privacy and online safety settings.
-To make changes:
+Game clips uploaded to your Activity feed on Xbox Live are visible to all Xbox Live users.
+You can control how clips are shared through your Privacy & Online safety settings:

 - Select the Privacy tab.

-- Next to See your game clips (Xbox One only), select who you want to share with, whether it’s Everybody or just your Friends, or you can choose to completely Block others from seeing your game clips.
+- Next to See your game clips (Xbox One Only), select who you want to share with, whether it’s Everybody or just your Friends, or you can choose to completely Block this feature.

 To provide better support, did this solution solve your problem?

 Thank you for your feedback

 Thanks for your feedback!